barryaronson/hls_parse/README.md

 Finding tokens and parsing is done in one pass.

 Tags are represented by individual classes.
-Within each tag class are programmatically useable attribute values (e.g., integer are converted from strings and stored as integers).
+Within each tag class are programmatically useable attribute values (e.g., integers are converted from strings and stored as integers).
 The attribute values are public to reduce code clutter.
 This is fairly safe as they are unlikely to change (given that this is based on an RFC) and clearly should not